elazarg/bilang/README.md

 # Vegas: A Domain-Specific Language for Game-Theoretically Analyzed Blockchain-Based Games

-Vegas is a research tool that provides a unified language for specifying multi-party games with economic incentives, automatic translation to game-theoretic models, and smart contract generation.
+Vegas (VErified Game Analysis and Synthesis) is a research tool that provides a unified language for specifying multi-party games with economic incentives, automatic translation to game-theoretic models, and smart contract generation.

 ## Overview